madprops/airc/README.md

 Some users find this to be problematic for their privacy, so it's disabled by default.

 Autorespond has a cooldown, to avoid frequent replies.

+## Anti-Spam <a name="antispam"></a>

+There's an anti-spam system that automatically bans users from using the bot.

+This is to avoid abuse but also accidents that could lead to many requests to openai.

+By banning it means the nicknames are added to a list and they're not considered by the bot anymore.

+There are 2 settings that control this:

+`spam_limit`: Ban a user after reaching this spam level.

+`spam_minutes`: Ban a user for these minutes after it reaches the limit.

+Spam level is increased by 1 on each bot mention.

+Spam level gets decreased by 1 every second or so.

+Users get automatically unbanned after `spam_minutes` pass.